rehierl/node-tree-outliner/3-basic-design/3-7-0-current-section.md

 **CLARIFICATION**
-An implementation does not have to maintain an explicit list of sections because it is always implicitly available via the `currentSection` variable.
+An implementation does not have to maintain an explicit list of sections because it is always implicitly provided by the `currentSection` variable.

 Beginning with a reference to the current section, one would just have to traverse upwards, using the `Section.parentSection` references, until the